I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ni-parallel-ioctl_internal_parallel_set_chip_mode.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> member is set to zero.

 The <b>Status</b> member is set to one of the generic status values returned by internal device control requests for parallel ports or to one of the following values:

-The value of the <b>Parameters.DeviceIoControl.InputBufferLength</b> member is less than the size, in bytes, of a PARALLEL_CHIP_MODE structure.

-The mode is not cleared.

-The requested operating mode is not valid.

 ## Requirements